Dragonseeds: Gameplay

 Dragons are made by DNA synthesis in a genetics lab.
 This is done by choosing a dragon type and then combining given phrases to specify the element/stats.
 Certain phrases give more power than others, or rather produce more specialized effects.
 They can also determine what flavor of dragon type the player receives.

 There are four evolutions generally, from Baby, to Adult, Senior, then Old.
 The dragon will cocoon itself for a small amount of time when undergoing each transformation.
 However, each type of dragon also has the potential to undergo a fifth evolution to become a "mutant dragon" which is uber but will die in a short while or the ultimate legendary sixth evolution to a "super dragon", which is described as a status where the dragon becomes immortal, and ceases to age.
 Dragons of this caliber are far from their traditional forms, mostly resembling humanoid spirits.
 They are encountered in the game's top tier battles.

 As a bonus, the game allows for memory card synthesis of dragons.
-If the player has another memory card inserted into the second slot with save data from certain PlayStation games (such as Tekken 3, Croc, or Crash Bandicoot 2) they can then enter a corresponding code in-game to receive a special dragon.
+If the player has another memory card inserted into the second slot with save data from certain PlayStation games (such as Tekken 3, Croc: Legend of the Gobbos, or Crash Bandicoot 2: Cortex Strikes Back) they can then enter a corresponding code in-game to receive a special dragon.